 Remembering that Kombucha is an ancient Chinese tea, I researched how to brew my own on this very website.
 I decided I wanted to try making Strawberry Serenity or Divine Grape, my two favorite flavors.

-Time to Copycat GT Kombucha!
+Time to Copycat SYNERGY Kombucha!

 I dove in and got a Kombucha SCOBY.
 I have to keep it simple: I use organic tea bags, I use frozen fruit, and my empty GT’s bottles (ed. note – if your GT’s caps are wearing out, try these replacements).
 Anything to save a penny.